Refrigerator Not Cooling? All the Easy Fixes You Need to Know

 Also known as the cold-control thermostat, this part is found in the control housing and features an attached sensor tube.
 The sensor detects and helps control the temperature inside the fridge by turning the compressor on or off.
 Replace this part when it no longer senses temperature or won't cycle the compressor properly.

 Learn more about replacing a refrigerator temperature control thermostat from Sears Parts Direct.

 Replace the Defrost Timer

-Your fridge's defrost timer controls the intervals between automatic defrost cycles.
-It makes sure the compressor is off before turning on the defrost heater temporarily to melt frost off the evaporator fins, allowing an efficient exchange of heat.
-Once the defrost cycle ends, the timer turns off the defrost heater to continue regular cooling.
+The defrost timer controls the intervals between automatic defrost cycles.
+It makes sure the compressor is off before turning on the defrost heater to melt frost off the evaporator fins, which allows for an efficient exchange of heat.
+Once the defrost cycle ends, the timer turns the defrost heater off to continue regular cooling.
 When this part isn't working properly, the defrost heater will run constantly or not run at all.

 shop all refrigerator defrost timers

 The compressor moves refrigerant throughout the entire system.
 If the compressor looks functional but isn't starting, replace the start device and/or overload.
 If it's locked up or runs without compressing refrigerant, then the entire part needs to be replaced.
 In this case, it's recommended that you call a service technician, as the job will require the recovery and recharge of refrigerant.